luisjexp/tchBIOMACH/feature_orientation.md

 # Mechanics of Feature Detection
 Now lets discuss the mechanics, or physical processes, that allow neurons to detect these sharp edges.

 How does a neuron accomplish this feature detection?
-One idea is that neuronal units build filters that resemble the image feature that they want to detect.
-The neuron then 'looks' at a part of the imageand calculates the similarity, or the degree to which its filter matches that image region.
+One idea is that neuronal units build a filter that resembles the feature that they want to detect from an image.
+The neuron then 'looks' at a part of the image and calculates the degree to which its filter matches that image region.
 The more that the image region resembles the neuron's filter, the more the neuron will 'beleive' that the image region contains that feature.

 Orientation detecting neurons for example analyze a small region of the visual image and search for oriented edges within that region.